fuse-box/fuse-box/docs/electron.md

 ## Production builds

-Production build (like any other screnario) is initiated by calling `runProd`.
+Production build (like any other scenario) is initiated by calling `runProd`.
 But unlike `runDev` as we know, it has a slightly different API;

 ```ts